Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-03-04-challenges-of-internal-documentation.md

 ![PNG image representing the difficulty of writing by illustrating a broken pencil on an empty notepad](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/challenges-writing.png?raw=true)
 ##### Figure 3: Writing internal documentation (Canva/dalton00 n.d.).

 Maybe I should be more specific. _Good_ documentation is hard to write.
-I'd like to think I appreciated this before starting this MA, but I most certainly do now.
+I'd like to think I appreciated this before starting this M.A., but I most certainly do now.
 As a software engineer, how good you are at writing documentation is primarily a by-product of your interest in acquiring that skill.
 There are excellent engineers who write terrible docs, mediocre engineers who write great docs, and everything in between.
 It means that the quality of documentation varies wildly.
 There is very little training.
 Standards are makeshift.
 It all adds up to a lack of recognition of how hard it is to write good documentation.

 I like to think I am good at doing this hard thing.
 But this course has held a mirror up to my sins!
 My inner monologue speaks in the passive voice.
 I hate using a plain word when a beautifully complicated word is sitting right there.
 I have an addiction to long sentences.
 I love adding extraneous information, or what Mayer colourfully describes as "seductive details" (Mayer 2022, p.188).

 ## Addressing the Documentation Challenges

-As I progress through this MA, I am addressing these faults.
+As I progress through this M.A., I am addressing these faults.
 I am more confident talking and presenting to colleagues about writing styles.
 I define my target audience before putting finger to keyboard.
 I am more incentivised to find and fix existing documentation.
 My writing style and tone have improved.
 These things are helping in small ways.

 My eyes are open to topic-based writing.
 I can advocate for an editorial framework conforming to well-defined types that produces more standalone, modular articles (Baker 2013).
 I am forming opinions on tooling that makes creating and maintaining documentation easy.
 These things are helping in big ways.